Duy-Phuong/spring-docs/Note git/guide code/angular.md

 ```
-the first key is the provide key and there, you have to use HTTP_INTERCEPTORS, all capital cases,
+the first key is the provide key and there, you have to use **HTTP_INTERCEPTORS**, all capital cases,

 that is a type that is imported from @angular/common/http.
 So import that from this package